fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 `make` may look like it's a perfect fit for the job as the general purpose build system, but why there are the hell lot of other build systems?

 Well, the common complaint on `make` was that it has over-complicated `Makefile` format, so project configuration often takes some time, and if you make some mistake in it, it's quite difficult to properly debug it and locate the problem.
+In addition, `make` doesn't offer any solution for managing dependencies: you need to manually maintain them in order somehow, and that often leads to heavily outdated dependencies and inability to update them, unless you will do it constantly.

 Many other build systems were intended to simplify configuration files, make builds reproducible and improve performance of the builds.
 Also, different build systems tend to solve different problems faced by their developer.